 \subsubsection{Supporting Documents}

-Internal documents, notes, and process outlines were collected to contextualize findings.
-Post-session summaries were maintained to capture key pain points and needs for each organizational unit.
-Organizational units share their day to day challenges and AI usecases as well.
+Internal documents, notes, and process outlines were collected to contextualise findings.
+Post-session summaries were maintained to capture key pain points and needs for each organisational unit.
+Organisational units shared their day-to-day challenges and AI use cases.